Great Engagement Portrait Tips

 Some couples will ask me there is really any benefit to doing an engagement photo session.
 My answer to that question is something that Ole & Lena would say: “you betcha!”

-There’s a reason why our wedding photography looks the way it does and much of that is because of the relationships that started during the couple’s engagement portrait session.
-Isn’t having beautiful wedding photographs the reason why you selected us as your wedding photographers in the first place?
+There are many reasons why our wedding photography looks as great as it does.
+But one of the biggest factors is because of the relationships that started during each couples engagement portrait session.
+And isn’t having awesome wedding photographs the reason why you selected us as your wedding photographers in the first place?

 We Want You To Be Comfortable